 We encourage you to read our article on plastics Are Plastics Safe for Bottles and Sippy Cups? to learn about the potential problems and concerns related to plastic use in bottles and cups for children.
 Issues concerning plastic in children's products are significant and worth reviewing before making a buying decision.

 Not many kid's bottles use glass for obvious breakage concerns.
 While they do exist, we only tested one - the Lifefactory with Active Flip Cap.
 Glass is an inert substance that does not impart chemicals to its contents.
 It doesn't retain odors or colors from its contents either.
 Unfortunately, it is breakable which could be a problem jostling around in a backpack or on a playground.
 While most have a silicone sleeve for protection from minor bumps and short drops, they won't protect 100%, and the bottles are still potentially breakable.

 Food grade stainless steel containers are a great option for spill-proof bottles for older kids on-the-go.
 Steel doesn't impart chemicals or odors into its contents, and it is easy to clean, doesn't retain odors, and is durable, and often insulated.
 Not convinced?
 It is also earth-friendly, eco-healthy, and recyclable.

 We prefer steel over other materials that can potentially leach chemicals into their contents.
 Given that steel is extremely durable and doesn't break, it also rivals the glass option in materials.
 While steel is heavier than plastic and insulated steel is even heavier, we think the tradeoff is worth it and that most children over the age of three can comfortably hold and carry the insulated cups with relative ease.

 Steel products bring everything to the table in an economical package durable enough to last for years.
 They are a healthier alternative to plastic bottles and cups, that is also eco-friendly and durable.
-Klean Kanteen is one of the most eco-friendly bottles in our review, and their website has interesting information on how the company works to keep the Earth as health as your children.
+Klean Kanteen is one of the most eco-friendly bottles in our review, and their website has interesting information on how the company works to keep the Earth as healthy as your children.